martinmulwa/printf/README.md

 - 1. Education is when you read the fine print.
 Experience is what you get if you don't mandatory

 - 2. Just because it's in print doesn't mean it's the gospel mandatory
+- 3. With a face like mine, I do better in print #advanced

+- 4. What one has not experienced, one will never understand in print #advanced